Security flaw found in 2G mobile data encryption standard | Technology

 The GEA-1 algorithm was meant to be phased out from cellphones as early as 2013, but the researchers said they found it in current Android and iOS smartphones.

-Cellphone manufacturers and standards organisations have been notified to fix the flaw, they said.
+Cellphone manufacturers and standards organizations have been notified to fix the flaw, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)